albertomurillo/vagrant-networkd/README.rst

-Vagrant Systemd plugin
+Vagrant networkd plugin
 ======================

-This Vagrant plugin adds support for Systemd based systems.
+This Vagrant plugins adds support for systems with Systemd as Network Manager

+NOTE: This is Work In Progress and is NOT FUNCTIONAL yet